Prime Minister of the Philippines: Abolition

-Upon her accession in late February 1986, Corazon Aquino appointed her Vice President and running mate Salvador Laurel to succeed Virata under her revolutionary government.
+Upon her accession in late February 1986, Corazon Aquino appointed her vice president and running mate Salvador Laurel to succeed Virata under her revolutionary government.
 However, the premiership was later abolished in March 1986 with the release of Proclamation No. 3, or the "Freedom Constitution".

-The subsequent and currently-enforced 1987 Constitution has no provisions for such a position, as the President is now both head of government and head of state.
+The subsequent and currently-enforced 1987 Constitution has no provisions for such a position, as the president is now both head of government and head of state.

 Powers and duties

-The office of the President of the Council of Government was created by 1899 Constitution of the Philippines on Title IX, with the role as the head of secretaries to the President of the Republic.
-The first President of the Council was Apolinario Mabini, who also happened to be the concurrent Minister of Foreign Affairs.
-The President of the Council is equivalent to present-day Prime Minister, having the management of the day-to-day operations of the government.
+The office of the president of the Council of Government was created by 1899 Constitution of the Philippines in Title IX, with the role as the head of secretaries to the president of the Republic.
+The president of the Council was not the head of government, as the constitution vested the executive power in the President of the Republic.
+The role of the president of the Council was defined in the decree of January 2, 1899, establishing the first Council with Mabini, concurrently Secretary of Foreign Affairs, as its president.
+The president of the Council was charged with "convoking and executing the counsel of the same; inspecting the Secretaries, so that they maintain orderliness; and manage correspondence with the Congress, Supreme Court of Justice and representatives of foreign Governments".